-I know that’s a lot of money.
-So you may be tempted to take some shortcuts.
+I know it’s a lot of money, and many of you are working with small budgets.
+Therefore, you may be tempted to take some shortcuts.
 My advice?
 Don’t do it!
-Asking your friends, your cousin, your spouse or your mom to do your editing may seem like a good alternative.
-However, if they don’t have experience in journalism, teaching English, or any other professional writing experience, they’re not qualified for the job.
+Asking your friends, your cousin, your spouse or your mom to edit your manuscript may seem like a good alternative.
+However, they would have to have experience in journalism, teaching , or other professional writing experience in order to be qualified for the job.

 Now, let’s say you have a friend or family member with one or more of these qualifications.
 Does this mean you can ask them to edit your manuscript?
 Well, maybe.
 However, you need to be aware of another caveat.
 As I stated in my earlier article, your editor needs to be objective.
 Your mom may be a retired English teacher, but can she really be objective?
 If your mom is anything like my mother was, she may be overly critical.
 If so, can you handle it?

 If a stranger is overly critical of your work you can fire them if you feel your working relationship is toxic.
 You won’t be spending Thanksgiving them.
 But if your mom is your editor, it can get really awkward.
 Ultimately you’ll have to decide for yourself if working with a friend or family member would be a good option or not.

 I found my first editor through the small press publisher I was working with at the time.
 She was an absolute joy to work with, but then she decided to change careers.
 I found my current editor through a local writers association.
 If you know other authors ask them for a referral.
 Online author’s forums are another good place.
 Simply post the question.